Alternative Approval Process (AAP)

 An AAP is a cost-effective and efficient way to gauge public support for local government initiatitves.
 It allows the electors to have a say and have their opposition counted by submitting an Elector Response Form.
 This process ensures that significant decisions reflect the community’s wishes while saving resources.

-The District of Saanich is currently undertaking five separate and concurrent AAPs as follows:
+The District of Saanich recently conducted five separate and concurrent AAP's, with opposition submissions due by March 19, 2025, as follows: